Ethereum Validator Keys

 Over the last few years, we have become so accustomed to the 12 or 24 word-system.
 Why do we take steps back again and make our lives more complicated and more insecure with locally stored keys?

-Known hardware wallets will not be able to support ETH2.0 key generation until the BLS library gets audited.
+Known hardware wallets will not be able to support validator key generation until the BLS library gets audited.
 EIP-2333 and EIP-2334 offer a solution but yet need to be implemented.
-With all this knowledge, we can assume that the known Mnemonics will not be accessible from day one of Phase 0.

 Mnemonics and paths are a known feature and usually found when users try to access their hardware wallets.